MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMTSStepOfflineEnableBitLocker.md

 ```

 ### -WhatIf

 Shows what would happen if the cmdlet runs.
-The cmdlet is not run.
+It doesn't run the cmdlet.

 ```yaml
 Type: SwitchParameter